US bat species devastated by fungus now listed as endangered

 The agency is “deeply committed to working with partners on a balanced approach that reduces the impacts of disease and protects the survivors to recover northern long-eared bat populations,” she said.

 First documented in the U.S. in 2006, the disease has infected 12 types of bats and killed millions.
 The northern long-eared bat is among the hardest hit, with estimated declines of 97% or higher in affected populations.
-The bat is found in 37 eastern and north-central states including Michigan, plus Washington, D.C., and much of Canada.
+The bat is found in 37 eastern and north-central states, plus Washington, D.C., and much of Canada.

 Named for white, fuzzy spots that appear on infected bats, white-nose syndrome attacks bats’ wings, muzzles and ears when they hibernate in caves and abandoned mines.